When you need answers,you know where to go.

 What I’ve seen professionally and personally as a brother, son, husband, father, and friend compelled me to become an independent patient advocate.

 As such, I help navigate the system and fight for my clients to get the care they need.
 I help decipher complex medical terminology, explain procedures, and explore available options.
-Clients who understand their rights, specific treatment paths, and alternatives become empowered.
+Clients who understand their rights, specific treatment paths, and options become empowered.
 Knowledgeable patients can take more control, be happier, and are more likely to get better care.

 Therefore, the first step I take with every client is creating a Care Plan.
-While these vary by client and the scope and duration of engagement, each outlines the client's current health circumstances (i.e., diagnoses, symptoms, and tests), goals, and the action steps I will take on their behalf.
+While these vary by client and the scope and duration of engagement, each outlines the client's current health circumstances (diagnoses, symptoms, and tests), goals, and the action steps I will take on their behalf.
 I provide a summary of services provided each month and weekly when warranted.

-Consultations are always free from pressure.
+Consultations are always free, and free from pressure.

 As a client, you are the decision maker.
 My goal is that healthcare providers hear, respect, and understand you.
 When they do, they're more likely to provide better care and adhere to your wishes.

-• Custom, on-call concierge advocacy services
+• Custom, on-call concierge advocacy services as needed

 Additional Services